opencontainers/oci-conformance/README.md

 # OCI Certification Program (DRAFT)

 This is a draft process for the OCI Certification Program.
+There are two official certified trademarks:

+1. **OCI Certified Runtime**
+2. **OCI Certified Image**

 ## Process